MB557/Graph-GUI-JavaFX/README.md

 - Ensure that JavaFX is installed in the Eclipse interface.

-- Create a new package (of your choice) and rename the package in the code accordingly (the first line of the code is "package application;".
-If you have created a new package named "Test", then change the first line to "package Test; ")
+- Create a new package (of your choice) and rename the package in the code accordingly (the first line of the code is
+ > package application;

+.
+If you have created a new package named "Test", then change the first line to
+> package Test;

+)

 - Create a new class.
-(For example, if you have named the class "TestClass", change the line 137 to "public class TestClass extends Application"
+(For example, if you have named the class "TestClass", change the line 137 to
+> public class TestClass extends Application;

+)

 __NOTE: Refer to the screenshots for further guidance.__